gwoodstock/CallSign/README.md

 # CallSign Technical Assessment
-Presented by Gene Woodstock, Data Scientist
+Prepared by Gene Woodstock, Data Scientist

 ## Problem [^bignote]
 Our client is a ski company.
 At one of their ski parks, they are facing long queues at the ski lifts.
 They would like us to <u>reduce the amount of time their customers spend waiting.</u> In order to do so, the company would like us to investigate two ski lift alternatives.

-1. Install a faster ski lift; replacing existing setup.
+1. Speed up existing or install faster ski lift.
 2. Install a second ski lift, identical to the ski lift currently in operation.
-3. Keep exisiting setup as is.
+3. Keep existing setup as is.
 Make no changes.

 <br>